leeatapigee/mml/README.md

 - Externalize scripts (load from resource or URL, not just hardcoded script)
 - Potential collision if message object has same name as another variable?
 - Accept closures for doing more complex manipulation of parameters
+- Mock context, so that unit tests can be created